Kolkir/mlcpp/mask_rcnn_pytorch/README.md

 **Using**

 There are two projects ``mask-rcnn_demo`` and ``mask-rcnn_train`` which should be used with next parameters:
 * *Demo* - ``mask-rcnn_demo`` executable takes two parameters ``path to file with trained parameters`` and ``path to image file for classification``.
-You can use pre-trained [parameters](https://drive.google.com/file/d/1Y9Qq4u-DxiM_eYJ7w4-VXWp4XmUeoU3t/view?usp=sharing) from the original project (I just converted them to the format acceptable for C++ application).
+You can use pre-trained [parameters](https://drive.google.com/file/d/1H8_0uxCt7J7QIqQWs2QL-fW558-jRm9a/view?usp=sharing) from the original project (I just converted them to the format acceptable for C++ application).
 After processing you will get file, named ``result.png`` in your's working directory, with rendered bounding boxes, masks and printed labels.
 Command line can looks like this "mask-rcnn_demo checkpoint.pt test.png"

 * *Train* - ``mask-rcnn_train`` executable takes twp parameters ``path to the coco dataset`` and ``path to the pretrained model``.
 If you want to start training from scratch, please put path to the pretrained resnet50 weights.
 Command line can looks like this "mask-rcnn_train /development/data/coco /development/model/resnet-50.pt".
 Default name for check-point file is ``./logs/checkpoint-epoch-NUM.pt``.
-You can download pre-trained resnet parameters from [here](https://drive.google.com/file/d/1mPPXQ6VitQmIdHi8_WC0X3McAw2HOtPp/view?usp=sharing).

-Also you can download file with pre-trained parameters from this [link](https://drive.google.com/file/d/1SXQroqPfKBPyVHU93-Kw9LfahYxhgyY1/view?usp=sharing), it was made for proof of the concept and for vehicles label types only also it was trained on small number of iteration, because I don't have suitable hardware for full training cycle.

 **Resources**
 1. https://github.com/multimodallearning/pytorch-mask-rcnn